apache/arrow-nanoarrow/docs/source/getting-started.md

 After you're done, build the project again using the **CMake: Build** command from the command palette.
-If all goes well, choose **CMake: Refresh Tests** and then **Test: Run All Tests** from the command pallete to run them!
-You should see some output indiciating that tests ran successfully, or you can use VSCode's "Testing" panel to visually inspect which tests passed.
+If all goes well, choose **CMake: Refresh Tests** and then **Test: Run All Tests** from the command palette to run them!
+You should see some output indicating that tests ran successfully, or you can use VSCode's "Testing" panel to visually inspect which tests passed.

 ```{=rst}